 Choosing the Best Portable Air Compressor

-Many people ask what is the best portable tire inflator?
+Many people wonder what to look for in the best portable tire inflators.
 To answer that question, there are several factors you’ll want to consider.

 You’ll find products on the market that range from as low as $15 all the way up to around $100.
-While we understand operating on a budget, it’s hard to get something for less than $25 that’s really going to last.
-Otherwise, you might end up with a unit that’s too weak to inflate your tires correctly.
+Though we understand operating on a budget, just be aware that it’s hard to get something for less than $25 that’s really going to last.
+If you can, shell out a little bit extra to make sure you get a unit that is strong enough to inflate your tires properly.

-If you don’t drive a lot, you don’t need the highest end model.
-Your portable tire inflator would be just for the extreme emergency.
-On the other hand, if you commute every day or spend a good amount of time in the car, it would be wise to invest in a higher priced model for peace of mind.
+If you don’t drive a lot, you don’t need the highest-end model.
+A middle-of-the-road portable tire inflator would be just for the occasional emergency and the occasional at-home fill-up.
+You can also perform your regular tire pressure checks and maintenance at the gas station.
+On the other hand, if you commute every day or spend a good amount of time in the car, it would be wise to invest in a higher-priced model for added peace of mind.

-The biggest difference you’ll find between your cheap portable tire inflator and the expensive models is durability.
-The cheap inflator is usually made with plastic parts and features small motors.
+The biggest difference you’ll find between the cheap portable tire inflator and the expensive models is durability.
+The cheap inflators are usually made with plastic parts and feature small motors.
 You have to be careful with these units, as they can fall apart or crack easily.

 Many of the cheaper models don’t feature any type of thermal overload protection.
-This causes them to become hot during use and eventually burn out.
-You might be able to get a few uses out of them before they break, but they’re technically disposable units.
+They will heat up during use and may eventually burn out.
+You might be able to get a few uses out of them before they break, but they’re not really designed to last.

-While your low-cost model might be gentle on your budget, they can often be a pain to use.
-They work very slowly and require breaks to cool at times.
-You could spend up to three times longer trying to inflate your tires than needed.
+While a low-cost model might be gentle on your budget, it can often be a pain to use.
+They work very slowly and require breaks to cool off.
+With a cheaper model, you could spend up to three times longer trying to inflate tires than necessary.

 If you plan to service your tires frequently or have multiple vehicles to look after, you want a powerhouse.
-Time adds up quickly for every four tires you need to wait around on.
+Time adds up quickly for every four tires you are waiting to fill.

-With that said, if you just need a portable tire inflator for the emergency moments on the road, you aren’t going to mind spending ten minutes pumping up a tire if it means avoiding using a tow truck.
+With that said, if you just want a portable tire inflator in case of emergencies, you probably aren’t going to mind spending ten minutes pumping up a tire if it means avoiding calling a tow truck.

 10 Best Portable Tire Inflators